nxh1604/the-wild-oasis/README.md

 # The Wild Oasis app

+This is a project i made by following Jonas react course.

 # Language and Tech stacks

-front-end using typescript with react framework, react-router-dom, recharts, react-hook-form back-end and database using supabase
+front-end using typescript with react framework, react-router-dom, recharts, react-hook-form.

+back-end and database using supabase

 # Decsription